Quake-hit Turkish region faces safety risks in winter, union warns | Ghana News Agency

-The region needs to take measures to sustain temporary shelters and hospitals through winter conditions, The Turkish Medical Association’s Hatay representative, Sevdar Yılmaz, told dpa.
+The region needs to take measures to sustain temporary shelters and hospitals through winter conditions, The Turkish Medical Association’s Hatay representative, Sevdar Yilmaz, told dpa.

-The latest flood shows that “we are by no means prepared for winter,” Yılmaz told dpa over the phone.
+The latest flood shows that “we are by no means prepared for winter,” Yilmaz told dpa over the phone.

-The majority of containers cannot withstand a heavy storm while a bigger flood could lead to diseases spreading due to contaminated water, Yılmaz warned.
+The majority of containers cannot withstand a heavy storm, while a bigger flood could lead to diseases spreading due to contaminated water, Yilmaz warned.

 In Hatay, around one million people live in tents or improvised shelters, including refugees from neighbouring Syria, according to the Turkish Medical Association.
 Some 160,000 others live in containers.